How does an industrial Chiller Work?

 Well, in most process cooling systems, a cool water or a water/glycol solution is circulated from the chiller to the process.
 The cool fluid being pumped through the system removes heat from the process and the warm fluid returns to the chiller.
-The process water being circulated is the means by which heat transfers from the process to the chiller.
+The process water being circulated is the means by which heat transfers from the process to the industrial chiller.

 Process chillers contain a refrigerant, of which there are many types and variations of applications depending on the target temperatures required – however, they all basically work on the same principle of compression and phase-change of the refrigerant from a liquid to a gas and back to a liquid.
 The process of heating and cooling the refrigerant and changing it from a gas to a liquid and back again is most commonly termed the refrigeration cycle.

 The Refrigeration Cycle

 The actual refrigeration cycle itself begins life with a low-pressure liquid or gas mix.
 This takes place in the evaporator, where heat from the process water or water/glycol solution boils the refrigerant, which changes it from a low-pressure liquid to a low-pressure gas.
 The low-pressure gas enters a compressor where it is compressed to high-pressure gas.
 The high-pressure gas enters the condenser where ambient air or condenser water removes heat to cool it to a high-pressure liquid.
 The residual high-pressure liquid circulates to the expansion valve, which controls how much liquid refrigerant enters the evaporator.
 Once complete, the refrigeration cycle starts again!